dustinpfister/blog_posts/_posts/js-javascript-example-zig-zag-arc.md

 ## 3 - Draw to a canvas element

 One way to go about drawing the state of things in a client side environment would be to use canvas, so I worked out a few quick draw methods to be used with canvas which is what I often do when going in that direction.
 I generally always like to separate javaScript code that has to do with the creating and mutation of a module away from code that draws that model to a canvas element.

+In just about any module like this I often have a method that will just draw a simple solid color background for the canvas element, and another that will draw some basic debug into to the canvas.
+For this example though I have a method that will draw the current state of the object pool of a game state object creation with the game module that I went over.

 ```js
 var draw = {};